os6sense/xumlidot/README.md

 Should produce a reasonable complete class diagram for a rails project - you *may* need to do seperate diagrams for different areas if you hit some limits in e.g. VP.

+## Makin pretty

+# Graphviz
+Have a look at examples_output/README.md for a couple of examples using dot. dot is beyond the scope of documenting here do please look at https://graphviz.org/ for further info.

+# Visual Paradigm
+I'm still playing with VP and hope to add some tips of how to obtain the best results at somepoint.

 ## DEPENDENCIES

 You will need graphviz installed in order to parse the dot output.